cylmat/cheats/VIM-cheats.md

 * Shell

 ```
-:'<,'>!sort -gk 1 (sort visual range on column 1 as a number)
+# Sort visual range on column 1 as a number

-exemple command:
+:'<,'>!sort -gk 1

+# Open file in hexadecimal
+vim -b(inary) (or :set binary) then :%!xxd
+:%!xxd -r to back to normal mode

+# Exemple command with jq:
 {
    "_id": "67e6c8",
    "age": 40,